METAKROME

 Not long after I revealed my findings to the President on that fateful night, he was sitting in an airport bar relating his tale to a guy (I will call Mark for this story) sitting next to him and they struck up an intense conversation.
 It turns out Mark was a production manager for a large Japanese manufacturing plant and highly versed in Just-in-time (JIT) and Kanban Japanese manufacturing and inventory management techniques.
 He sold the President on these ideas and the President hired him on the spot.
 It seemed too fast to have performed a reasonable amount of due diligence on Mark, but it all worked out and Mark and I worked well together.
 There was much to do.

 When Mark returned I then talked about another employee issue.
 His material control lead grew up working there so she does not know how a top notch department should work.
-But she was good and could be a valuable person.
+But she was inteligent, hard working, and could be a valuable employee.
 However, she was sleeping with the IT head which affected programming priorities in a department short on programmers.
-Interfering with programming priorities had to stop but please don’t fire her.
+Interfering with programming priorities had to stop but please don’t fire her I said.
 The company really needed to focus on integrating their computer systems and having someone unfamiliar with how the system should function messing with priorities was far from optimal.
+Some days later she requested I meet her at a nearby pub after work.
+This sounded a bit odd, but sure, I could do that.
+There, with moist eyes, she gave me a big hug and thanked me profusely for saving her job.
+I now had another strong ally in the company.

 Part of JIT is installing a good cycle count program and doing away with annual physical inventory counts.
-This is what Mark thought he could do but I explained that I had already floated that idea but our German overlords were unyielding and would continue to require the annual inventory.
+This is what Mark thought he could do but I explained that I had already tried out that idea but our German overlords were unyielding and would continue to require the annual inventory.
 Please understand that a good cycle count program could have prevented much of the abuses already discovered.
-Of course, at the time I didn’t know we had a warehouse manager who had no interest in a cycle count program because he was stealing inventory.
+Of course, at the time I didn’t know we had a warehouse manager who had no interest in a cycle count program because it would interfere with his ongoing theft of inventory.

 On our way back I suggested we take a walk through the Engineering spaces.
 I pointed out numerous assemblies on desks and in boxes and cabinets.
 I told him assembly people had complained to me about Engineering taking items off the manufacturing floor without paperwork.
 I could tell Mark was having a rough day and was getting steamed.